 It uses an HD and an HDR technology that take crystal clear quality videos while also making up for lighting conditions or strong glares that come from headlights of nearby vehicles.

-Haoponer Dual Dash Camera with GPS
+Haoponer Dual Dashboard Camera with GPS

-The Haoponer Dual Dash Camera with GPS has other features like the GPS capabilities (I think this is pretty obvious, especially, given its name), and also, dual charging and recording functions that lets you keep your camera running while you take extra footages, and this can come in handy, especially in parked car surveillance situations.
+The Haoponer Dual Dashboard Camera with GPS has other features like the GPS capabilities (I think this is pretty obvious, especially, given its name), and also, dual charging and recording functions that lets you keep your camera running while you take extra footages, and this can come in handy, especially in parked car surveillance situations.

 Although this camera doesn’t have a WDR technology, it does have a high-quality photogenic element that covers automatic light adjustments and also captures footages while in not-optimal lighting situations.